sastutorials/sastutorials.github.io/tutorials/basics_manip.md

 Let's put this into practice.
 We can first create a format to group the amount of energy produced by each renewable energy source.

 Paste the following code in your SAS program.
-We are defining a proc format that subdivides various *ranges of energy generated* into groups labelled as written below.
+We are defining a proc format that subdivides various *ranges of energy generated*.

 ```
-/* creating format for grouping amount of energy generated */
+/* Creating format for grouping amount of energy generated */

 proc format;
 value generation
   0.0 -< 0.5 = "Up to 0.5 GWh"
   0.5 -< 1.0 = "Between 0.5 and 1.0 GWh"
   1.0 -< 2.0 = "Between 1.0 and 2.0 GWh"
   2.0 -< 4.0 = "Between 2.0 and 4.0 GWh"
   4.0 -< 6.0 = "Between 4.0 and 6.0 GWh"
   6.0 - high = "Greater than 6.0 GWh";
 run;
 ```

+Note that to specify the maximum value of the range you need to write *high* on the right-hand side of the range, while if you wanted to write the minimum value of the range you would need to write *low* at the left-hand side of the range.

 To apply the format we need to use the format statement, specify the variables to format and write next to them the name of the new format with the *period sign* at the end of it.
-Paste the following:
+Like so:

 ```
 data terna16_proc_formatted;